Wilbertz/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

-This project was written in Python 3.6, using a Jupyter Notebook on Anaconda.
+This project was written in Python 3.7, using a Jupyter Notebook on Anaconda.
 The relevant Python packages for this project are as follows:

+- sys
+- logging
 - numpy
 - pandas
 - matplotlib
+- plotly
+- json
+- nltk.stem
+- nltk.tokenize
+- flask
+- sqlalchemy
+- sklearn.externals
+- sklearn.model_selection

 ## Project Motivation <a name="motivation"></a>